 Combine your love for pretty plants and super stitches with these fabulous cactus stitch markers by Joy to the Wool.
 This cute set of 3 enamel stitch markers also feature vibrant gold details which helps them to really stand out!

 Here’s one for the crochet addicts!
 You know when you’re working on multiple crochet projects at the same time, and you come back to a project that you haven’t worked on for a while… but you can’t remember what size crochet hook you were using!
 Well these clever hook size reminder stitch markers will solve that problem, simply add the crochet stitch markers that correspond to your hook size!

 We do love a bit of sparkle, so of course we love these sparkly geometric stitch markers from Stitching Me Softly.
 These laser-cut stitch markers come in a set of 3, with 2 sparkly acrylic markers and one lovely natural birch ply wood marker – gorgeous!

 Are you a fan of using Alpaca yarn?
 Then you should really get yourself these happy alpaca stitch markers!
 These super-cute laser-cut wooden stitch markers can come as either ring style knitting stitch markers or clip style crochet stitch markers!

 Puffins wearing woolly jumpers – what’s not to love!
-These adorable woolly puffins knitting stitch markers come as a set of 6 (two of each design), and feature a ring style marker making this one for the knitters only.
+These adorable Sheep in sweaters knitting stitch markers come as a set of 6 (two of each design), and come in a handy tin too!